urish/firebase-server/README.md

 	firebase-server.js -p 5555 -c ssl/certificate.pem -k ssl/key.pem

+_Notes:
-_Note: This will automatically start the rest server.
+ * This will automatically start the rest server too.
+ * The websocket prefix changes from `ws://` to `wss://` for the secure ssl version.

-_Note: This comes with a self signed certificate that was generated with the command
-	`openssl req -newkey rsa:2048 -nodes -keyout key.pem -x509 -days 365 -out certificate.pem`
+ * This comes with a self signed certificate that was generated with the command `openssl req -newkey rsa:2048 -nodes -keyout key.pem -x509 -days 365 -out certificate.pem`
+ * Using a real LetsEncrypt certificate would look something like this `sudo node bin/firebase-server.js -k /etc/letsencrypt/live/fu.com/privkey.pem -c /etc/letsencrypt/live/fu.com/cert.pem`

 ### FirebaseServer methods

 The constructor signature is `FirebaseServer(portOrOptions, name, data)` where